nextcloud/documentation/developer_manual/app/general/codingguidelines.rst

 Objects, Functions, Arrays & Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use Camelcase for Objects, Pascal case for functions and variables.
+Use Pascal case for Objects, Camel case for functions and variables.
 If you set a default function/method parameter, dont use spaces

 .. code-block:: javascript